erroronline1/caro/readme.md

 Albeit Safari being capable of displaying most of the content and contributing reliable to records it is highly recommended to use a webbrowser that adheres to current standards.
 Firefox and Edge show no issues on the test environment.

 ## Customisation
 * The manual is intentionally editable to accomodate it to users comprehension, but set up with default entries on installation.
-You can customize the _install.default.XX.ini for the selected default language prior to the installation process.
+You can customize the _install.default.XX.json for the selected default language prior to the installation process (see _language.md within api-directory).
 * Some parts of the config.ini can be changed during runtime, others will mess up your system.
 Respective parts are marked.
 * Languagefiles can be edited to accomodate it to users comprehension.
 Make sure to only change values.
 Customize all available language.XX.json-files or delete unused - user customization lists all available files automated.
 All used languagefiles must contain the same keys.
-Most of the keys are hardcoded so (according to _language.md within the api-folder) you may occasionally append to but better not reduce
+Most of the keys are hardcoded so (according to _language.md within the api-directory) you may occasionally append to but better not reduce
     * [permissions] (has no effect without consideration in role management within config.ini)
     * [units]
     * [skills] (can be edited during runtime, e.g. to enhance your skill matrix)